RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

 <img  border="1" src="img/ocp-virt-hco-4.png"/>

-You can also return to the 'terminal' tab in your hosted lab guide and watch via the CLI:
+You can also briefly return to the '**Terminal**' tab in your hosted lab guide and watch via the CLI:

 ```execute-1
 watch -n2 'oc get pods -n openshift-cnv'
 ```

-> **NOTE**: It may take a few minutes for the pods to start up properly, and you may see a few pods in an error state along the way - this is just Kubernetes' reconciliation loop.
+> **NOTE**: It may take a few minutes for the pods to start up properly, and you may see a few pods in an "Error/CrashLoopBackOff" state along the way - this is just Kubernetes' reconciliation loop.
 Press **Ctrl+C** to exit the watch command.

 During this process you will see a lot of pods create and terminate, which will look something like the following depending on when you view it; it's always changing: